 shows appropriate scientific responsibility and a critical attitude towards own work.

-can analyze results and critically evaluate their validity and accuracy.
+can analyse results and critically evaluate their validity and accuracy.

 can critically compare and contrast their own results to related results by others.